Joseph Jerome McGinnity

 "Nothing can hurt my arm.
 I can throw curves like that all day.
 Last year, I pitched a 21-inning game for Peoria that took four hours.
 I never hurt my arm." - Joe McGinnity

-He made a splash as a major league rookie by leading the league in victories.
+He made a splash as a major league rookie by leading the National League in victories.
 In all, he led the league in wins five times in the period 1899-1906.
-He led the league in games pitched six times during 1901-07, and even was the leader in saves three times from 1904-08.
+He led the league in games pitched six times and even was the leader in saves three times.

 Following his retirement from the major leagues, Joe McGinnity continued to pitch at the minor league level.
 His last season came in 1925, when he was a 54-year-old pitcher for Dubuque (a team he also managed).
-He won 207 games in the minors after he left the majors.
+He won 207 games in the minors after he left the majors, thus becoming the Hall of Fame pitcher with the most career minor league victories.

 He was a key part of the brouhaha occurring as part of the Merkle Bonehead Play.
 McGinnity was coaching at third base when the play occurred.